aidilmkrz/Vulnerable-Machine-PwnTillDwn-1-st-Box-/README.md

 ---

+## 📌 Methodology: 6 Phases of System Hacking
+1. Reconnaissance
+2. Scanning
+3. Gaining Access
+4. Privilege Escalation
+5. Maintaining Access
+6. Clearing Tracks

+---

-## 1. 🔎 Phase 1: Reconnaissance & Network Mapping
+## 1. 🔎 Reconnaissance

-The assessment began by establishing connectivity to the lab environment and identifying the target host.
+The engagement began by gathering basic information about the target environment.

 ### VPN Connection
 A secure connection to the lab network was established via OpenVPN.